Qing dynasty: Claiming the Mandate of Heaven

 On 31 December 1650, Dorgon died suddenly, marking the start of the Shunzhi Emperor's personal rule.
 Because the emperor was only 12 years old at that time, most decisions were made on his behalf by his mother, Empress Dowager Xiaozhuang, who turned out to be a skilled political operator.
 Although his support had been essential to Shunzhi's ascent, Dorgon had centralised so much power in his hands as to become a direct threat to the throne.
 So much so that upon his death he was bestowed the extraordinary posthumous title of Emperor Yi (義皇帝), the only instance in Qing history in which a Manchu "prince of the blood" (親王) was so honoured.
 Two months into Shunzhi's personal rule, however, Dorgon was not only stripped of his titles, but his corpse was disinterred and mutilated.
 (Note: This event was recorded by Italian Jesuit Martin Martinius in his account Bellum Tartaricum with original text in Latin, first published in Rome 1654.
 First English edition, London: John Crook, 1654.)
 Dorgon's fall from grace also led to the purge of his family and associates at court.
 Shunzhi's promising start was cut short by his early death in 1661 at the age of 24 from smallpox.
 He was succeeded by his third son Xuanye, who reigned as the Kangxi Emperor.

 The Manchus sent Han bannermen to fight against Koxinga's Ming loyalists in Fujian.
-They removed the population from coastal areas in order to deprive Koxinga's Ming loyalists of resources.
+The Qing issued a series of edicts, known as the Great Clearance, which removed the population from coastal areas in order to deprive Koxinga's Ming loyalists of resources.
 This led to a misunderstanding that Manchus were afraid of water.
-Han bannermen carried out the fighting and killing, casting conquest of the Mingdoubt on the claim that fear of the water led to the coastal evacuation and ban on maritime activities.
+Han bannermen carried out the fighting and killing, casting conquest of the Ming in doubt on the claim that fear of the water led to the coastal evacuation and ban on maritime activities.
 Even though a poem refers to the soldiers carrying out massacres in Fujian as "barbarians", both Han Green Standard Army and Han bannermen were involved and carried out the worst slaughter.
 400,000 Green Standard Army soldiers were used against the Three Feudatories in addition to the 200,000 bannermen.